worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter FIVE: THE WATCHERS

-### April-August 1978
+**April-August 1978**
 Peterson got replaced in April.
 No fanfare, no explanation.
 He just wasn't on the schedule anymore.
-Sarah asked Mitchell, the day shift supervisor.
+Liv asked Mitchell, the day shift supervisor.

 "Peterson retired.
 Decided it was time."